-Ever comes in your mind how to reshaft a golf club yourself?
+Ever comes to your mind about how to reshaft a golf club yourself?
 When having your clubs reshafted, you’ll need to decide what type of shaft you want.
-There are three main types of golf club shafts: steel, graphite, and composite.
+There are three main golf club shafts: steel, graphite, and composite.

 Steel is the most common and least expensive type of shaft.
 It offers good durability and performance but is heavier than the other two options.
 Graphite shafts are made from carbon fiber and are lighter than steel, making them a good choice for players who want to increase their swing speed.